stateless-x/mymuaythai-be/documents/code-manual.md

 *   **Data Management**: Storing and managing information about Muay Thai gyms, trainers, classes, provinces, and users in a PostgreSQL database
 *   **API Services**: Providing RESTful API endpoints for mobile and web applications to consume data
-*   **Business Logic**: Handling complex operations like search, filtering, relationships between entities
+*   **Business Logic**: Handling complex operations like search, filtering, relationships between entities using modern functional patterns
 *   **Data Integrity**: Ensuring consistent and reliable data through proper validation and constraints
-*   **Scalability**: Built with modern tools (Bun, Fastify, Drizzle ORM) for high performance
+*   **Scalability**: Built with modern tools (Bun, Fastify, Drizzle ORM) and functional architecture for high performance
 *   **Pagination**: Advanced pagination support for efficient data loading (default 20 items per page)
 *   **Automated Database Seeding**: Comprehensive automation for setting up development, testing, and production environments
+*   **Functional Service Layer**: Modern functional programming approach for better maintainability and testability

-Think of it as the foundation that powers everything - when you search for gyms in Bangkok or view a trainer's profile, this backend processes those requests and delivers the data.
+Think of it as the foundation that powers everything - when you search for gyms in Bangkok or view a trainer's profile, this backend processes those requests through clean functional service layers and delivers the data.

 ## 2. Technology Stack